oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Feature Summary

 * This specification defines
-  - a format enabling selective disclosure for JWTs,
+  - a format for an Issuer-signed JWT that enables issuing selectively disclosable claims,
-  - formats for associated data that enables disclosing claims, and
+  - a format for data associated with an Issuer-signed JWT that enables selectively disclosing claims, and
-  - formats for the combined transport of SD-JWTs and the associated data.
+  - formats for the combined transport of an Issuer-signed JWT and the associated data during issuance and presentation.
 * The specification supports selectively disclosable claims in flat data structures as well as more complex, nested data structures.
 * This specification enables combining selectively disclosable claims with